Optimization-centric cutting feedback for semiparametric models: Cutting feedback

 which allows the use of other divergences by directly defining an optimization-centric marginal posterior for $\varphi$ and conditional posterior for $\eta$ given $\varphi$, where

-In \eqref{cut_varphi}, $\mathcal{D}_\varphi$ and $\mathcal{D}_{\eta \mid \varphi}$ are divergence measures, while $\mcF_\varphi$ and $\mcF_{\eta \mid \varphi}$ are classes of densities to optimize over.
-Similar to \cite{Frazier2024}, we introduce two learning rates $\lambda_1,\lambda_2 > 0$, to adjust the scale of the expected loss relative to the divergence within each module.
-If loss functions in \eqref{cut_varphi} are taken as negative log likelihoods for a probabilistic model, KLD is used, and $\lambda_1=\lambda_2=1$, then solutions to the optimization problems will be the exact marginal and conditional posterior in conventional Bayesian inference, provided these are contained in the classes of densities to optimize over.
-We refer to densities in $\mcF_\varphi$ and $\mcF_{\eta\mid \varphi}$ as variational densities, and their parameters (if any) as variational parameters.
+In \eqref{cut_varphi}, $\mathcal{D}_\varphi$ and $\mathcal{D}_{\eta \mid \varphi}$ are divergence measures while $\mcF_\varphi$ and $\mcF_{\eta \mid \varphi}$ are classes of densities to optimize over.
+As in \cite{Frazier2024}, we introduce two learning rates $\lambda_1,\lambda_2 > 0$ to scale the expected loss relative to the divergence in each module.
+If loss functions in \eqref{cut_varphi} are negative log-likelihoods for a probabilistic model, KLD is used and $\lambda_1=\lambda_2=1$, then the solutions to \eqref{cut_varphi} will be the marginal and conditional posterior in the cut posterior in \eqref{cutpost}, provided these are contained in $\mcF_\varphi$ and $\mcF_{\eta \mid \varphi}$.
+We refer to densities in $\mcF_\varphi$ and $\mcF_{\eta\mid \varphi}$ as variational densities and their parameters as variational parameters.
 Lemma \ref{lem:cutpost} shows that our definition of an OCCP in \eqref{cut_varphi} is equivalent to an optimization-centric joint posterior in \cite{Knoblauch2022}.